Wesswanson/Double-Servo-Robotic-Arm/README.md

   button2 = the current value of button 2
   button3 = the current value of button 3
   button4 = the current value of button 4
-    if button1 is high, move servo 1 left if button2 is high, move servo 1 right if button3 is high, move servo 2 left if button4 is high, move servo 2 right
+    if button1 is high, move servo1 left if button2 is high, move servo1 right if button3 is high, move servo2 left if button4 is high, move servo2 right
 }
 ```